 • Who designed it?
 Dragon_Ball_Z

 • How printable/popular is it?
-This useful dice cup has three makes.
-The creator recommends upscaling to a 1:2 ratio.
+This useful dice cup has over 800 downloads, 70 likes, and 3 makes.
+The creator recommends printing the model scaled up at 120% for more dice rolling area.

 • Where to find it?
 Thingiverse